 - CMC Map of Temporary Entrance Changes Related to COVID-19.

 Additional hospital campus adjustments and closings:

 - Day Surgery Entrance on Highway 127 will remain closed.
-Surgeries deemed as “essential” by physicians are ongoing.
-These patients are to enter through the Admitting/Outpatient entrance available on Cleveland Street.
+Surgical patients are to enter through the Admitting/Outpatient entrance available on Cleveland Street.

 - Food Services (CMC Café) will make continual adjustments in support of COVID-19 efforts.
 Currently, the Food Services team is planning to close daily at 3:30 p.m.
 Fountain drinks and all self-serve food lines are not available in support of reducing the potential spread of germs.
 In addition to this effort, the CMC Café Dining Room was closed effective Monday, March 23, 2020.

 - Medical Records will be closed to visitors.
 The department can be contacted by phone at (931) 459-7258.
 Records can be faxed to providers directly upon request.